maudnals/questions/other.md

 ## About event handlers?
 Use ES6 arrow functions to keep the reference `this`--- this class, to be able to access state.

-## How to change state?
+## How to mutate the state?
 Use `this.setState()`.
 NOT NEEDED: `this.setState(Object.assign(this.state,...)`
 React already does that under the hood within `setState()`: the argument of `setState` gets merged with the original state.